fadymedhat/MCLNN-theano/README.md

 ## Experiments
 The MCLNN has been evaluated using a range of datasets.
 The required configuration for each one is available in the `configuration.py`
-Please visit each dataset relevant repo. for more details.
+We have created a separate repository for the prepossessing required for each dataset, please refer to them for more details.

 | Dataset | MCLNN accuracy % |
 |:---|:---:|